$t\bar{t}b\bar{b}$ at the LHC: On the size of off-shell effects and prompt $b$-jet identification: Summary

 In this paper we investigated the impact of the full off-shell effects in the $pp\to e^+ \nu_e \mu^- \bar{\nu}_\mu b\bar{b}b\bar{b}+X$ process at NLO in QCD by presenting a comprehensive comparison between the full off-shell calculation and the NWA predictions.
 This is the first time that the full NWA predictions at NLO in QCD, including higher-order corrections to both production and decay stages as well as NLO spin correlations, have been presented for the $t\bar{t}b\bar{b}$ process in the dilepton channel.
 Let us stress that dropping the approximation of on-shell top quarks and $W$ gauge bosons in the calculation of the $e^+ \nu_e \,\mu^- \bar{\nu}_\mu \,b\bar{b} \,b\bar{b} +X$ final state not only increases dramatically the complexity of the calculation but also represents a qualitatively different level of theoretical description.

-At the integrated fiducial level, we found that the full off-shell effects are very small, of the order of $0.5\%$.
+At the integrated fiducial level, we found that the full off-shell effects are very small, of the order of $0.5\%$, which is compatible with the expected size $\mathcal{O}(\Gamma_t/m_t)$.
 Moreover, the scale uncertainties for both the $\rm NWA_{full}$ and the full off-shell calculation are the same and at the level of $22\%$.
-Examining the $\rm NWA_{LOdec}$ results, we observed that the NLO QCD corrections to top-quark decays are negative and small, well below $1\%$.
-However, the scale uncertainty is slightly larger: it increases up to $ 29\%$.
-Additionally, we noticed that the contribution of prompt $b$ jets originating from top-quark decays is only of the order of $1\%$.
+We observed that the NLO QCD corrections to top-quark decays are negative and amount to $6.6\%$.
+We also observed that the scale uncertainty is slightly larger if top-quark decays are treated with LO accuracy.
+Indeed, it increases up to $ 29\%$.
+Additionally, we noticed that the contribution of prompt $b$ jets originating from top-quark decays is only of the order of $1\%$ in the setup of our analysis.
 At the differential level, for a large number of observables, the full off-shell effects are small for the energy ranges we considered.
 Not only the $\rm NWA_{full}$ prediction agrees very well with the full off-shell result, but also the theoretical uncertainties due to missing higher-order corrections are very similar.
 The scale uncertainty bands for the $\rm NWA_{LOdec}$ case, however, are generally larger.
 Nevertheless, all predictions are in good agreement within the corresponding theoretical uncertainties.
 Our findings suggest that $\rm NWA_{full}$ is a good approximation for the $pp\to e^+ \nu_e \mu^- \bar{\nu}_\mu b\bar{b}b\bar{b}+X$ process for a large number of observables.
 However, substantial full off-shell effects are present for observables with kinematic edges.
 These effects originate from single- and non-resonant contributions, interference effects as well as from top-quarks and $W$-bosons finite-width corrections.

 In this paper we also provided a prescription to distinguish prompt $b$ jets from $b$ jets that come from top-quark decays.
 The importance of this study is related to the fact that the $pp\to t\bar{t}b\bar{b}$ process has the same final state as $pp\to t\bar{t}H$ production when the Higgs boson decays into $H\to b\bar{b}$.
 This particular decay chain is crucial for the direct measurement of the top-quark-Higgs and bottom-quark-Higgs Yukawa couplings.
 Complementary to the widely used deep neural network approaches adopted in the literature, we proposed a kinematic-based prescription where we looked for the most likely resonant history which might have generated the corresponding final state.
 We applied our prescription to the full off-shell calculation using the NWA results as a benchmark.
 By studying the $M(bb)$, $p_T(bb)$ and $\Delta R(bb)$ distributions of the $b$ jets we found that our prescription is able to capture the different origin of the $b$ jets which appear in the final state.